Participating accommodations only

 You will be directed to a different, secure site to complete your booking.

 All roads point to adventure!
-Whether you pack up your car for a road trip, sail into scenic shores by ferry or arrive in style via luxury cruise, it doesn't really matter how you arrive – just as long as you do.
+Whether you pack up your car for a road trip, sail into scenic shores by ferry or arrive in style via luxury cruise, or pull into the province by train, it doesn't really matter how you arrive – just as long as you do.

 Directions to New Brunswick, Canada

 Bathurst) make it convenient for you to arrive in the jet-setting style to which you’re accustomed.

 For International Flights - just a 5 ½ hour direct flight to Halifax, Nova Scotia from London

 with commuter flights to New Brunswick in 30 minutes or a short 3 hour drive.
 Also, direct flights

 to Montreal with connector flights and train options to New Brunswick.

 Flying to Canada?
 Entry rules are changing.
 Canada has introduced a new entry requirement, known

 Electronic Travel Authorization (eTA), for visa-exempt foreign nationals travelling to or